ijyliu/mcbroken-forecasting/README.md

 - **Prophet**: Facebook's advanced time series forecasting library (Best performer with <5% MAPE and a third the MAE of a 7-day seasonal naive method)
 - **ARIMA**: Auto-Regressive Integrated Moving Average model with seasonal components
-- **Exponential Smoothing**: Holt-Winters damped trend model with seasonality
+- **Exponential Smoothing**: Holt-Winters model with seasonality, damped trend

 Each implementation features Box-Cox transformations to standardize variance, handling of outliers and missing data with exogenous regressors or imputation, Bayesian hyperparameter optimization and/or stepwise search, and built-in or bootstrapped 95% prediction interval generation.